Illinois Birth Records Search

 Social security cards may not be used to verify your identity.

-Illinois offers a variety of ways to obtain a copy of your birth record: by mail, fax, online or in person.
+Illinois birth records search can be performed a variety of ways to obtain a copy of your birth record: by mail, fax, online or in person.

 If you want to fax in your paperwork, you can do so to 217-523-2648.
 You will need to pay with a credit card.

-You can also use the VitalChek system to order a copy online for faster service, but additional charges may apply.
+You can also perform Illinois birth records search online using the VitalChek system to order a copy online for faster service, but additional charges may apply.

 You can also visit the county clerk’s office in the town where you were born to get a copy.

-Illinois offers a few different birth records for you to purchase.
+The state offers a few different Illinois birth records for you to purchase.

 - Birth Record of a Deceased Individual - this is a legal copy validating the birth of a deceased person.